9 Places to Experience Fall in Dubuque

 Czipar’s Apple Orchard

 Czipar’s Apple Orchard is family-owned and located just outside of Dubuque and is home to their famous apple cider donuts made from locally grown apples.
-They are pet-friendly and open daily from 8 am to 5:30 pm.
+They are pet-friendly and open daily.
 (P.S.
 Don’t miss their apple cider slushies.)

 Fenelon Place Elevator